 - Can I bid at an auction based on this approval?

-If you are given an on-the-spot approval or system-generated approval, your home loan was never really approved.
+If you are given an on-the-spot or system-generated approval, your home loan was never really approved.
 In this case, your loan could be declined in the future.

-If you aren’t sure, get in touch with our team, call us on 1300 088 065 or get in touch online so we can review it for you.
+If you aren’t sure, get in touch with our team.
+Call us on 1300 088 065 or get in touch online so we can review it for you.

-At Hunter Galloway, we work with lenders that will verify your income and deposit information to ensure you have a verified pre approval.
+At Hunter Galloway, we work with lenders that will verify your income and deposit information to ensure you have a verified pre-approval.

-Bonus: What are some common pre-approval mistakes?
+What are some common pre-approval mistakes?